seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

 - **Durable Recovery:** Multi-service operations (upload → update DB → notify CMS → trigger ML job) are wrapped in single functions.
 Failures are retried automatically.
 - **Sanity as Config:** Feature flags and dynamic layouts live in Sanity, enabling deployment-less updates.
+- **Appwrite as event source:** File uploads, document changes, and function completions can emit events that Inngest consumes.
 - **Cross-surface triggers:** Events can be emitted from web, mobile, or Python services; Inngest processes them uniformly and can invoke Panel-backed pipelines or model jobs.

 ```ts